Photo at top: How a simple S hook can save your 801 Roller Frame.

 Photo above: The finished custom wastebasket fits perfectly in the drawer.

 I don’t know about you, but I have problems finding wastebaskets that fit the spaces I have in mind.
 The baskets are either way too small or a bit too large for the opening.
 It happened at a previous house we lived in and it happened again in our current home.
-My solution was to make my own baskets with 4 to 6mm (3 16″ to 1 4″ thick) plywood sealed with and glued together with WEST SYSTEM® Epoxy.
+My solution was to make my own custom wastebaskets with 4 to 6mm (3 16″ to 1 4″ thick) plywood sealed with and glued together with WEST SYSTEM® Epoxy.
 Continue reading →

 The cover of Epoxyworks 16 shows Serendipity, the sailing canoe I built for Meade Gougeon on a Bell “Starfire” hull after he had seen me sailing my Starfire-based Puffin in the summer of 1998.
 The Starfire hull was designed by Dave Yost.
 Continue reading →

 If you look closely at some of the photos in the Bufflehead article, you will notice small eye pads (also called pad eyes) in strategic locations inside and outside of Hugh Horton’s Bufflehead.
 Hugh makes this lightweight carbon fiber or Twaron™ reinforced nylon line eye pads for his sailing canoes.

 He glues them onto the decks or inside his sailing canoes—wherever they’re needed to hold supplies in place or hold flotation inside the hull.
 The eye pads are easy to make and amazingly strong.
 Continue reading →

 Above: Captain and first mate contemplate ways to free up the swim platform and keep the drinks cold aboard the 1986 242 LS, FUNKTIONAL.